 Embark on an immersive voyage, imagine a better future on a different planet, and discover what is needed to make that future a reality on Earth.
 The new, groundbreaking exhibition Mars: The Next Giant Leap, with lead support by Howmet Aerospace Foundation and the PNC Foundation, launches you on a 300-million-mile journey to Mars where you will learn the many facets of space exploration.
 Visitors of all ages will explore relevant, contemporary issues that surround space exploration such as: How do we establish a new society on Mars?
 Who gets to go to Mars?
 What does governance look like?
 How do we sustain life there?
 You will discover why we should explore other worlds when our own is in trouble.
 Humans have made it to the Moon and now the next giant leap is Mars.

 This groundbreaking permanent exhibition gallery adjacent to Buhl Planetarium is the most ambitious new experience in Carnegie Science Center’s history.
 With input from the community and guided by the principle that space is for all, ignite your imagination and become a voice for the development of a Martian settlement.

-Through the 7,400 square-foot exhibition and its supporting programs, you will explore how the issues of sustainability, climate change, social justice, and equitable access to resources can shape humanity’s future.
+Through this 7,400 square-foot Mars exhibit and its supporting programs, you will explore how the issues of sustainability, climate change, social justice, and equitable access to resources can shape humanity’s future.
 The Science Center surveyed the local community and professionals in the industry to ensure relevancy and excitement for all.

 Visualize a human settlement on the Red Planet

 Imagine what a Martian dwelling can look like and think about how to prioritize resources.
 Learn what foods are best suited to the climate and desirable to grow, and how the technology developed to meet these needs is invaluable to life on Earth.

 Vote on the future of a Mars settlement